kleros/zodiac-bots/README.md

 | `SMTP_PASSWORD` | Password                          | `kleros`                |         |
 | `SMTP_FROM`     | Sender email address              | `no-reply@kleros.local` |         |
 | `SMTP_TO`       | Recipient email address           | `alert@kleros.local`    |         |

+`SMTP_TO` allows multiples entries separated by commas.
+Entries can be defined using one of the following formats:

+- Simple emails (`alerts@example.com`), which will receive notifications for all the spaces.
+- Space-scoped emails (`kleros.eth:alerts@example.com`), which will receive only notifications for the provided space (in the example above, `kleros.eth`).